Kirsty Hutchinson

-Kirsty Hutchinson (born 6 April 1991) is an English professional darts player who plays in events of the World Darts Federation (WDF).
+Kirsty Hutchinson (born 6 April 1991) is an English professional darts player who competes in Professional Darts Corporation (PDC) and World Darts Federation (WDF) events.

 Career

 In October 2019, Hutchinson qualified for the 2020 BDO World Darts Championship as one of the Playoff Qualifiers, but lost 1–2 to Aileen de Graaf in the first round.
-Hutchinson participated in the Women's World Championships where she defeated Jo Clements, Priscilla Steenbergen and Rhian O'Sullivan before losing to Beau Greaves in the final by 0–4 (s) while only managing to succeed one leg by checking out 2 within the final.
+Hutchinson participated in the Women's World Championships where she defeated Jo Clements, Priscilla Steenbergen and Rhian O'Sullivan before losing to Beau Greaves in the final by 0–4 (s) while only managing to score one leg by checking out 2 within the final.